 The target column reflects the number of performance shares that can be earned if target performance is achieved on all performance measures.
 The maximum column reflects the greatest number of performance shares that can be earned if maximum or higher performance is achieved on all performance measures.
-The number of performance shares earned will be interpolated in the event that the Xerox's performance varies between threshold and maximum, as determined by the Xerox Compensation Committee in the case of Mr. Zapfel, and the Xerox CEO in the case of our other named executive officers.
+The number of performance shares earned will be interpolated in the event that the Xerox's performance varies between threshold and maximum, as determined by the Xerox Compensation Committee.

 - (D) This column includes a special retention RSU award of 28,860 shares to Ms. Watts, as approved by the Xerox CEO on December 17, 2014 as described in the "Long-Term Incentives" section in the CD&A as part of the compensation package she received when she was hired in the role of Corporate Vice President, Xerox; Chief Operating Officer, Global Capabilities, Xerox Services.
 This award was granted on January 1, 2015 and is scheduled to cliff vest on January 1, 2018, provided she remains employed at Xerox through the vesting date.
-The number of RSUs for Ms. Watts was determined by dividing the approved value by the closing market price on the January 1, 2015 grant date (\$13.86) and rounding the number of shares up to the nearest share. - (E) The value reported in this column with respect to the stock awards reported in column (C) is based on the target award and the grant date closing market price noted above in footnote (C).
+The number of RSUs for Ms. Watts was determined by dividing the approved value by the closing market price on the January 1, 2015 grant date (\$13.86) and rounding the number of shares up to the nearest share - (E) The value reported in this column with respect to the stock awards reported in column (C) is based on the target award and the grant date closing market price noted above in footnote (C).
 The value reported in this column with respect to the stock awards reported in column (D) is based on the grant date closing market price noted above in footnote (D).
 This value is recorded over the requisite serviced period as required by FASB ASC Topic 718.
 See footnote (C) to the "Summary Compensation Table" and the "Long-Term Incentives" section in the CD&A for additional information on these equity awards.